oracle-devrel/oci-code-editor-samples/java-samples/graalvmee-java-micronaut-hello-rest/README.md

-# Micronaut Hello World REST App with GraalVM Enterprise in OCI Code Editor
+# Micronaut Hello World REST App with Oracle GraalVM in OCI Code Editor

-This sample shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.
-This sample uses a simple hello world REST application built with the Micronaut framework and GraalVM Enterprise Native Image and JDK (Java Development Kit).
+This sample shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructre (OCI) Code Editor.
+This sample uses a simple hello world REST application built with the Micronaut framework and Oracle GraalVM Native Image and JDK (Java Development Kit).

 ## What is GraalVM?

-GraalVM is a high-performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.
+GraalVM is a high performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.

 GraalVM Native Image ahead-of-time compilation enables you to build lightweight Java applications that are smaller, faster, and use less memory and CPU.
 At build time, GraalVM Native Image analyzes a Java application and its dependencies to identify just what classes, methods, and fields are absolutely necessary and generates optimized machine code for just those elements.

-GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Micronaut?